anebz/cloud/Accreditations/aws_solutions_associate.md

 ### Lambda

+You can use aliases when updating functions, to have the Lambdas versioned.
+This enables canary deployment (e.g. only sending 20% to the updated function)

 They can be used to handle bursts of traffic in seconds in serverless applications.

 For sensitive info in env variables, create a new KMS key and use it to enable encryption helpers that leverage on KMS to store and encrypt the sensitive info.
 Lambda encrypts the environment variables in the function by default, but the info is still visible to other users who have access to the Lambda console.
 Lambda uses a default KMS key to encrypt the variables, which is usually accessible by other users.

+* Provisioned concurrency: keep instances provisioned, more expensive
+* Reserved concurrency: dedicated reservations of parallel execution for your function.
+This number will be subtracted from your default account soft limit of 1000 parallel executions
+	- Guarantees that this concurrency level is always possible for your function
+	- But concurency can't be exceeded

+Lambda@Edge: allows you to execute code at different times when the CloudFront distribution is called

+### EMR

+Managed cluster platform for big data framework (Apache Hadoop, Spark).
+Processes and analyzes vast amounts of data.
+EMR can be used to transform and move large amounts of data into and out of other AWS datstores and dbs.

+### Glue

+AWS Glue is a serverless ETL service that crawls data, builds a data catalog, performs data preparation, transformation and ingestion.
+But doesn't allow the usage of big data frameworks.

 ## X. Storage